yiisoft/yii2/docs/guide/rest-resources.md

 ]);
 ```

 Data filters are quite flexible.
-You may customize how conditions are built and which operators are allowed.
+You can customize how conditions are built and which operators are allowed.
-For details check API docs on [[\yii\rest\DataFilter]].
+For more details, please check the API docs at [[\yii\rest\DataFilter]].